chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

 1. Your application should be [disposable and restartable][7]; this means that it's restartable on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
 If your crash is not automatically recoverable, it should scream!
+In addition, your application should gracefully complete existing work such as HTTP requests or jobs it picked up from a task queue.
+In the case of long running jobs, your application should be able to abandon the work to have it picked up by another worker or node.

 These are just a start but these requirements should be imported into your project's requirements and prioritized with maintainability in mind.
 By doing so, your